 Most fabric shower curtains are washed in warm water on the permanent press cycle.
 By using this cycle, the final spin speed is reduced to help prevent excessive wrinkling.
 Use a good, heavy-duty detergent like Tide or Persil to remove body soil and soap scum build-up.

-Dry the Curtains
+Dry the Curtain

 Most curtains can be tumble-dried on medium to low heat.
 Remove the curtains while still slightly damp to prevent set-in wrinkles.
 Promptly hang the shower curtain and the wrinkles will fall out as they finish drying.